Helen Rule

 Helen Rule is a British actress based in Cornwall, England.

 Career

-In 2002 she landed her first film role, after completing a 2-year BTEC National Diploma acting course, in a Cornish language feature film Hwerow Hweg.
+In 2002 she landed her first film role, after completing a 2-year BTEC National Diploma acting course at Cornwall College, in a Cornish language feature film Hwerow Hweg.
 The film went on to be nominated for best feature at the Celtic Media Festival and was released in Wales, Canada and Brittany.
 Rule was then cast in several short films including a domestic violence awareness film which led to a role in the award-winning thriller The Lark starring Mary Woodvine and Phil Jacobs and her first major film role in horror Siren Song starring C Thomas Howell.
 Theatre credits include West-Side Story and Coriolanus with appearances as a student in Nutcracker Suite and Cinderella (with the European ballet).
 Audio book credits include the Amy X series by screen writer and author Danny King and The RED Trilogy by Paul Kane.